Strong chromatic index and Hadwiger number: -minor-free multigraphs

 \section{$K_4$-minor-free multigraphs}

 \begin{proof}[Proof of Theorem~\ref{thm:K4}] We prove by induction the following slightly stronger result.
-Given a $K_4$-minor-free multigraph~$G=(V,E)$ and a set of edges~$A\subseteq E$, the subgraph of~$L(G)^2$ induced by~$A$ has a proper $3\Delta_A$-colouring.
+Given a $K_4$-minor-free multigraph~$G=(V,E)$ and a set of edges~$A\subseteq E$, the subgraph of~$L(G)^2$ induced by~$A$ has a proper $3\Delta_A$-vertex-colouring, where $\Delta_A$ denotes the maximum degree of $G[A]$.
 Theorem~\ref{thm:K4} therefore corresponds to the case $A=E$.

 For a multigraph~$G$, we write~$V_{\ge 2}(G)$ for the set of vertices of~$G$ with at least two neighbours.
 We prove the statement above by induction first on the cardinality of~$V_{\ge 2}(G)$, and second on the total number of vertices of~$G$.